sgadrat/super-tilt-bro/documentation/characters.rst

 Direct hitboxes will not apply parry to their opponent when colliding to a custom hitbox.

-Xhen ``Y`` is set to ``HITBOX`` the hitbox type should not be changed to ``HITBOX_DISABLED`` if the result is a parry.
+When ``Y`` is set to ``HITBOX`` the hitbox type should not be changed to ``HITBOX_DISABLED`` if the result is a parry.
 (Quirk in the engine, relying on hitboxes staying active in parry to apply it correctly to both player.
 May change with a future rework of parry handling.)